TimorPride/TimorPride.github.io/index.md

 # Description

 Timor-Leste’s LGBTI community is a powerful force for inclusion and acceptance.
-In a region growing increasingly hostile to the community, we compel support from all walks of life: the church, civil society, international groups and all the way up to the country’s leaders.
+In a region growing increasingly hostile to the community, we compel support from all walks of life: civil society, international groups and all the way up to the country’s leaders.
 Now, we’re inviting you.

 Following the success of our first-ever Pride event, 2016’s ‘Free to be me’, our acceptance-themed Pride march in 2017 garnered [jubilant international attention](https://www.reuters.com/article/us-timor-rights-lgbt-idUSKBN1A5005) and a [public endorsement from our then-Prime Minister](http://timor-leste.gov.tl/?p=18362&lang=en&n=1).
 This year, youth group Hatutan joins forces with Fundasaun CODIVA, Arco Iris and other partners for a Pride celebration calling for the inclusion of LGBTI people in the country’s development.